 Once you’ve set the questions you’re going to ask in a given week (or month, large batches are OK too!), you need to set a strategy to ask questions in different ways to engage your citizens.

-Polco’s civic communications technology allows for six different content types that we have found most useful for localities, and you can find those here.
+Polco’s civic communications technology allows for six different content types that we have found most useful for localities.

 Without getting overly complicated, let’s look at the civic engagement strategies behind our two most common question types: policy and multiple choice.